Maximality of Laplacian Algebras, with Applications to Invariant Theory: Laplacian algebras are maximal

 is small enough so that

 Assume $d=\deg{f}$ even.
 (The case $d$ odd is analogous and is left to the reader.)
-Since $f|_{SV}$ is an even function, we may assume $g$ is also even, that is, has only even degree homogeneous components, because the $C^0$-distance between $f|_{SV}$ and the even part of $g|_{SV}$ is at most the $C^0$-distance between $f|_{SV}$ and $g|_{SV}$.
-Thus, by multiplying the homogeneous components of $g$ with appropriate powers of $r^2$, we may assume $g$ homogeneous, and $\deg(g)$ is an even number $\geq d$.
+Since $f|_{SV}$ is an even function, we may assume $g$ is also even, that is, has only even degree homogeneous components.
+Indeed, $A$ is graded so that the even part of $g$ belongs to $A$, and the integral in \eqref{E:L2>0} does not change after replacing $g$ with its even part.
+Moreover, by multiplying the homogeneous components of $g$ with appropriate powers of $r^2$, we may assume $g$ is a homogeneous element of $A$, $\deg(g)$ is an even number $\geq d$, and \eqref{E:L2>0} still holds.